myerscreative/vibepoint/Code/vibepoint/vibepoint/docs/philosophy.md

 # The VibePoint Philosophy

-Most apps ask you to record how you feel.
+Most apps ask you to label how you feel.

-VibePoint asks you to transform it.
+VibePoint helps you understand why you feel it.

-Labeling your emotion isn’t enough.
+You don't need to track emotional labels —

-Re-reading the story of a rough day is even worse.
+you need to reveal emotional patterns.

-You don’t need a diary of low moments.
+Every emotion has three ingredients:

-You need tools to shift your state.
+- **Your focus** (what your mind is locked onto)

-At VibePoint, we believe:
+- **Your self-talk**

-- Emotions follow patterns
+- **Your physiology**

-- Patterns can be identified
+Inside your focus may be imagery or mental scenarios —

-- Patterns can be changed
+but not everyone identifies as a "visual thinker,"

-- And changed patterns change your life
+so we start with the universal question:

-We help you separate every emotion into the three ingredients that create it:
+> **What is your mind focused on right now?**

-- your focus
+> *(If you notice any images or scenarios, include those too.)*

-- your self-talk
+VibePoint is not a mood diary.

-- your physiology
+It's a clarity tool.

-Because once you see the ingredients, you can change the recipe.
+A state-mastery system.

-VibePoint isn’t a mood tracker.
+A pattern detector.

-It’s a clarity tool, a pattern detector, a state-training partner.
+A training partner for emotional strength.

-Emotional mastery made simple.
+We believe emotional mastery is available to anyone who learns the ingredients behind their state.